 Montessori addresses the whole child, including physical, social, emotional, and cognitive growth, helping her become an independent learner by turning her attention outward, fostering community, collaboration, and respect for the dignity of others.

-Over the past 4 years, 100% of Wesleyan’s education graduates were employment in an educational field.
+Over the past 4 years, 100% of Wesleyan’s education graduates were employed in an educational field.

 is the average GPA of Wesleyan education majors